frejanordsiek/hdf5storage/doc/source/storage_format.rst

 For :py:class:`fractions.Fraction`, this is numerator and denominator.
 For example, ``fractions.Fraction(1, 3)`` is stored the same way as ``{'numerator': 1, 'denominator': 3}``.

+For :py:class:`datetime.timedelta`, :py:class:`datetime.timezone`,
+:py:class:`datetime.date`, :py:class:`datetime.time`, and
+:py:class:`datetime.datetime`; this is a the keyword arguments required to build them.

 collections.ChainMap